CANINE GOOD CITIZEN CLASS

 A Canine Good Citizen Diploma from Pack Place K9 could even save you money on your homeowners insurance.

-This is a 6 week class ending with your dog being officially tested by our AKC registered evaluator and issued an AKC Canine Good Citizen Certification
+Private Session Only - With your dog being officially tested by our AKC registered evaluator and issued an AKC Canine Good Citizen Certification

 This test demonstrates that the dog will allow a friendly stranger to approach it and speak to the handler in a natural, everyday situation.
 The evaluator walks up to the dog and handler and greets the handler in a friendly manner, ignoring the dog.
 The evaluator and handler shake hands and exchange pleasantries.
 The dog must show no sign of resentment or shyness.